iotile/coretools/doc/source/introduction.rst

     python example.py
     Tile Version: (1, 0, 0)

-Clearly, this code find creates and hardware manager and finds the version number.
+Clearly, this code creates a hardware manager and finds the version number.
 The manager is instantiated in the with-as statement.
 The following 3 lines connect, gain control, and find the version respectively.

 Note how every command in the script mapped to a single line in ``iotile`` and how the arguments you passed were the same.
 There is always a 1:1 mapping like